Amitie10g/PassLicense_botclasses.php/README.md

 # PassLicense (botclasses.php)
-Simple, general purpose script to replace strings (with regex support) writen in PHP as a Web application, to mass replacement in MediaWiki pages.
+Simple, general purpose PHP script to replace strings (with regex support) to mass replacement in MediaWiki pages.
 Intended to be used mainly for License review at Wikimedia Commons (by replacing tags from, eg. "{{review needed}}" with "{{review passed}}", in pages in File: namespace.

 Contains code from the Chris G's Bot classes library.
 It uses the MediaWiki, Flickr and Ipernity API.
 You need an API Key to use external services API.

-Features:
+#Features:

 * Listing members from a arbitary category, with a selection of categories for review
 * Displaying page contents with fewer resources than viewing the full page